-But some of the drinks industry’s older heads have voiced concern that gin without juniper berries, or lacking in juniper character, is on the rise.
+Some of the drinks industry’s older heads have voiced concern that gin without juniper, or lacking in juniper character, is on the rise.

 Recently we have started to see some producers marketing gins that have little or no evident connection to juniper.
 While botanical innovation and experimentation has long been linked to gin’s success, we believe that a small number of producers are today creating spirits that have strayed too far from what makes gin ‘gin’.

 Sipsmith Gin co-founder Fairfax Hall is another distiller who has taken up the fight against gin without juniper.

 Drinks Adventures caught up with Fairfax for a chat about all things gin in Sydney earlier this year.

 Theme music ‘Sandbox’ by Cameo Culture.
 You can listen to more from Cameo Culture at https://soundcloud.com/cameoculture.

 Gin without juniper is flavoured vodka, says Fairfax Hall of Sipsmith: Transcript

 JAMES ATKINSON: Hi, James Atkinson here and welcome to this second episode of Drinks Adventures.
 This week: When is a gin not a gin?

 If you haven’t noticed, we’re in the midst of a global gin boom at present.
 London’s Sipsmith Distillery has been at the forefront of this boom, and when it launched in 2009 it was the first copper-pot distillery to open within London’s city limits in nearly two centuries.

 Sipsmith began exporting to Australia in 2012 and at the time there were next to no other craft gins being distilled locally.
 Six years later, it’s a very different story, with well in excess of 100 distilleries operating and almost all of them making gin in some form or another.